peachbastard/the-beastlands/src/site/notes/Recaps/2023-09-13 Beneath the Milky Twilight.md

 ## What Happened?

 ## Paperboy Part II
-- The half-orc laughs softly to himself and says, "You make a good distraction.
+- The [[NPC/Mystery Half-Orc\|Mystery Half-Orc]] laughs softly to himself and says, "You make a good distraction.
 This is why the rebels have to be destroyed,"
 - Two invisible figures appear heavily armored in junken-engineered suits
 - The half-orc begins flying over and says, "With all this power I think I can kill [[NPC/Captain Janken\|Janken]] sooner than I thought"
 - [[Party/Mabel\|Mabel]] uses her ballerina slippers of flight to step up into the air like a staircase and starts attacking the half-orc